futuregrid/manual/docs/source/tutorials.rst

 -  Using OpenStack on FutureGrid.

-   - Havana: See the Section :ref:`s-openstack-havana` in the manual. [novice]
+   - Havana: See the Section :ref:`s-openstack` in the manual. [novice]
    - Grizzly: See the Section :ref:`s-openstack-grizzly` in the manual. [novice]

 -  Using Nimbus on FutureGrid.